A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Results

-Overall, design Hierarchy is quite aggressive in trial conduct as it has the worst $A_{OT}$ under several scenarios.
-We can observe that using correct $\pi_{j1}$ and $\pi_{1k}$ performed much better than using incorrect ones regarding $S_{C}$ in most scenarios.
-However, such improvement is not observed in $A_{OT}$ indicating that even if the clinicians provide accurate estimates of $\pi_{j1}$ and $\pi_{1k}$, Hierarchy is still overly aggressive in trial conduct.
-A possible reason is that it allows simultaneous dose escalation of both agents during trial conduct while most other designs do not.
-Another aspect we should notice is that with such high proportion of patients being assigned to over-toxic doses, Hierarchy did not outperform other designs in terms of $S_{C}$.
-Some features of Hierarchy like omitting the interaction effect between agents and no start-up phase may be part of the reason.
+\textit{Hierarchy} is quite aggressive overall in trial conduct as it has the worst $A_{OT}$ under several scenarios.
+We can observe that incorrect $\pi_{j1}$ and $\pi_{1k}$ performed much worse than using correct ones in most scenarios.
+A possible reason for the aggressiveness is that, unlike most other designs, Hierarchy allows simultaneous dose escalation of both agents during trial conduct.
+Another aspect we should emphasize is that despite a high proportion of patients assigned to over-toxic doses, Hierarchy did not outperform other designs in terms of $S_{C}$.
+Some features of Hierarchy like omitting the interaction effect between agents and no start-up phase may contribute to this poor performance as well.

-POCRM has satisfactory characteristics across all scenarios except low $S_{C}$ in scenario 5 and slightly high $S_{OT}$ in scenario 4.
-However, using the alternative skeleton setting in Table~\ref{alter} improved $S_{C}$ from 0.54 to 0.73 in scenario 5 and slightly reduced $S_{OT}$ from 0.22 to 0.20 in scenario 4 while keeping other metrics in other scenarios almost the same.
-Such results indicate that it is likely to calibrate input parameters of POCRM so that it could achieve better performances under different scenarios.
-Moreover, we observe that POCRM performed well under scenarios (e.g., scenario 9) when the underlying true toxicity orderings of dose combinations are not among any of the 6 partial orderings we used.
-Such results ``validate'' the idea of POCRM: in practice we just need to provide orderings close to the correct one instead of exact correct one.
+\textit{POCRM} shows satisfactory characteristics across all scenarios except low $S_{C}$ in scenario 5.
+Then we found that the alternative skeleton setting in Table~\ref{alter} improved $S_{C}$ from 0.54 to 0.73 in scenario 5.
+However, the alternative skeleton setting led to much worse performance metrics in scenario 15.
+Another finding is that POCRM performed well under scenarios (e.g., scenario 9) when the underlying true toxicity orderings of dose combinations are not among any of the six orderings we used.
+Such results ``validate'' the idea of POCRM: in practice we do not need to specify the correct toxicity ordering in POCRM, providing orderings close to the correct one is sufficient.